filswan/go-swan-provider/README.md

 ## Features:

-This provider tool listens to the tasks that come from Swan platform.
+Swan Provider tool listens to offline deals that come from Swan platform.
 It provides the following functions:

 * Download offline deals automatically using aria2 for downloading service.
 * Import deals using lotus once download completed.
-* Synchronize deal status to [Swan Platform](https://www.filswan.com/) so that both client and miner will know the status changes in realtime.
+* Synchronize deal status to [Swan Platform](https://www.filswan.com/), so that both clients and miners will know the status changes in realtime.

 ## Prerequisite
 - lotus-miner